50% matched deposit up to USD $5,000

 That means it is a highly coveted trophy.

 Only 18 nations qualify for the Davis Cup Finals, and only the last one standing out of those 18 teams will claim the cup.

 Interestingly, nations take turns in hosting their Davis Cup ties.
 This stems back to 1970.
 So, hypothetically, if Australia played Spain in Spain in 1975 and did not meet them again until 2017, the ensuing tie would be played in Australia, even though the last one would be 42 years ago.

-The Davis Cup has a long and successful history and is next to the four Grand Slams as the most coveted gong in tennis – and is a lot harder to win.
+The Davis Cup has a long and successful history and sits next to the four Grand Slams as one of the most coveted gongs in tennis.

 So you want to win the Davis Cup.

 Well, first you have to qualify for the Davis Cup Finals.

 You need to be part of the 18.

 Once you’ve got there, you need to go through the group stage to reach the last eight, winning matches spread out over three days, with two singles games on day one, the doubles on day two and then the reverse singles on day three.